5th Call for Project Ideas for transboundary climate action in Europe

 On 15 December 2020, EUKI will hold an online information day on the 5th Call for proposals under the EUKI financing programme.
 It shall help potential applicants in preparing successful proposals by providing an overview over financing objectives, formal requirements and the evaluation procedure.
 Participants will have the opportunity to ask questions.
 You find more information on EUKI’s 5th call for project ideas on the Selection Procedure subpage.

-Press release of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) dated 25 November 2020.
+Press release of the Federal Ministry for Economic Affairs and Climate Action (BMWK) dated 25 November 2020.